Nick-Damico/workflow__webpack-babel-scss/README.md

 Install Babel and presets: `npm install babel-core babel-loader babel-preset-env`

 ## Note
-  Above to translate `SCSS` to `CSS` we have to use sass-loader, node-sass, css-loader, all together these three packages will let Webpack translate the SCSS to CSS for final put.
+  Above to translate `SCSS` to `CSS`, we have to use sass-loader, node-sass, css-loader.
+These three packages will let Webpack translate the Scss to CSS for final output.
 Then using `extract-text-webpack-plugin` instead of following normal Webpack flow where the CSS would be finally output to the <head> elements of the document we output to a separate final .css file which instead can be linked to using a <link> element tag in the head of the document

 # Package Scripts